An easy low-fat dressing creates a delicious healthy salad in this recipe for Papaya Butter-leaf Salad with Creamy Lime Dressing.

 Papaya Butter-leaf Salad with Creamy Lime Dressing to the rescue.
 The dressing, a creamy lime dressing, remains light as I used low-fat mayo.
 If you use full-fatted mayo, yours won't be as light as mine.
 But it will be as good.
 The lime adds a tangy quality that pairs beautifully with the sweet papaya (considered one of the world's healthiest foods BTW); which sat nicely among the soft leaves of the butter-leaf lettuce.
 Pepitas, the toasted inside of a shelled pumpkin seed, adds a slightly earthy flavor, and the cilantro leaves add an herbal element.

 The proportions I give are for two people.
 This recipe can, of course, be easily adjusted to make more dressing; and add more lettuce and papaya.
 Just times 2 or more 🙂

-LindySez: I think this salad would be wonderful with the addition of some diced avocado, but alas, our market only had avocados that were hard as a rock…so no avocado today.
-If you make it, and add the heart healthy avocado, let me know how you loved it! ~ Cheers
+LindySez: I think this salad is wonderful with the addition of some diced avocado, but alas, our market only had avocados that were hard as a rock...so no avocado today.
+If you make it, and add the heart-healthy avocado, let me know how you loved it! ~ Cheers